$18M valuation capReg CF offering provided by Bioverge Portal, LLC

 Leads the algorithm development for Eysz solution.
 He completed his undergraduate degree in computer science and has deep experience applying machine learning methods.
 His PhD from UCSD focused on extracting signals from a complex medium.

-Leads our Product Development efforts and GMT Strategy.
+Leads our Product Development efforts and GTM Strategy.
 Brings 20+ Years Medical Device Experience in Product and Project Management, Product Launch, and Alliances having worked at companies such as Siemens Healthineers, Varian, and Omnicell.

 Responsible for advancing Eysz solution from development through clinical trials and regulatory clearance.
 She earned a Masters in Translational Medicine (MTM) from the UC Berkeley and UC San Francisco joint program.